WCL's 2013 ICC team. From left, Naida Henao, Bethanie Haynes, and Michelle Flash.

 International Criminal and Humanitarian Law Competitions

-The War Crimes Research Office is seeking six students (2L, 3L, or LL.M.) to represent the Washington College of Law (WCL) in two international criminal and humanitarian law competitions: the Jean-Pictet Competition and the Pace/ICLN International Criminal Court Moot.
+The War Crimes Research Office (WCRO) is seeking students (2L, 3L, or LL.M.) to represent the Washington College of Law in international criminal law and humanitarian law (IHL) competitions: the Jean-Pictet and Clara Barton IHL Competitions and the Pace/ICLN International Criminal Court Moot.

-Unlike a traditional moot court competition, Jean-Pictet is a week-long international humanitarian law exercise involving simulated diplomatic negotiations.
-It’s an excellent opportunity for students to immerse themselves in the study and practice of the laws of war and international criminal law, and to hone skills vital to the field of human rights, including negotiation, lobbying, and advocacy.
+Unlike a traditional moot court competition, the Jean-Pictet Competition consists of a week-long series of simulated diplomatic negotiations and other exercises focused on IHL and other areas of public international law.
+The competition provides an excellent opportunity for students to immerse themselves in the study and practice these areas of the law, and to hone skills vital to the field of international law, including negotiation, lobbying, and advocacy.

-Students with experience in international criminal or humanitarian law are particularly encouraged to apply for our team.
-Interested applicants should send us their name, year, resume, a description of any experience with international criminal / humanitarian law, and a short (500 word maximum) response to the following scenario and questions:
+Students with experience in international humanitarian or criminal law are particularly encouraged to apply.
+Interested applicants should send us their names, year, resume, transcript (unofficial is fine), and a description of any experience with international criminal / humanitarian law, and a short response (500 words maximum) to the following questions:

 In past years, the WCL has been represented by the following teams: